 Georgia Mountains Master Gardeners annually awards $1,000 scholarships to be presented to a Dawsonville or Lumpkin County High School (LCHS) graduating senior to pursue a Bachelor of Science degree or Technical Ceertification at a Georgia public or private college or university.

-Applications for the 2021 Scholarships have now closed
+The 2021 Scholarships have now been awarded.

 Previous Scholarship Recipients

 2020 Savannah Elisabeth Anderson (Lumpkin County High School)